fatihbalsoy/Solar3/readme.md

 Here are some known issues that will be worked on in the near future:

-* The orientation of each celestial object is not yet accurate.
+* The positioning of each celestial object is not entirely precise or accurate.
 * The camera is not oriented along the ecliptic plane.
+* The camera may not always accurately focus on a star.

 ## Setup & Build